day8/re-frame/docs/dominoes-live.md

 Within the re-frame repository's `/examples` folder is an app called [/simple](https://github.com/day8/re-frame/tree/master/examples/simple).

-It has 70 lines of code in a single [namespace](https://github.com/day8/re-frame/blob/master/examples/simple/src/simple/core.cljs).
+It has 70 lines of code in [a single namespace](https://github.com/day8/re-frame/blob/master/examples/simple/src/simple/core.cljs).
-We'll look at all 70 lines.
+Below, we'll look at all 70 lines.

 !!!
 Info ""
     Below, you should see the app running live. <br>